-The theory is this….barefoot walking trails (aka sensation paths) are made up of stones, or other materials, of different textures.
+The theory is this….a barefoot walking trail (aka sensation paths) is made up of stones, or other materials, of different textures.
 Depending on the exact surface on which you’re walking these can stimulate reflexology points in your feet balancing your system, gently massage your soles, stretch out your feet in ways that realign the muscles or, just give you the chance to feel something different between your toes.
-I mean listen to the lovely sounding barefoot walk you can go on with walking holiday organiser The Barefoot Shepherdess in Cumbria.
-On it you walk through dewy mountain grass, dry hay, pebbles in the middle of a babbling brook and a bluebell wood.
-Idyllic.

 Thankfully, upon returning home, a quick call to complementary therapist Rima Shah from London clinics Calm and Clear, also allayed my fears that the pain I’d experienced indicated an imminent body meltdown of some kind.
 She told me, ‘If it had just been one or two points that hurt that might have indicated problems in a specific area, instead I think it was just because your feet weren’t used to such intense sensations.
 The feet have high levels of nerve endings and because we wear shoes they don’t get much stimulation.
 Also note that if you have flat feet or dropped arches the pain will be greater as the arch is even more sensitive than the rest of the feet.’
 As any podiatrists looking at the feet pictures above will spot, I do have slightly less than perfectly formed feet and yes, dropped arches are one of my many issues.
 So that’s alright then.
 I’m not just a big, unhealthy, wuss after all.

 The Barefoot Walking Trail isn’t the only way to relax as you pace.
 I recently also tried out the Sydney Labyrinth which allows to contemplate the life, universe and everything as you wander.